Introduction

 Conclusion

-We started with a basic recency-based model that revealed the stark reality of customer retention: 50% of customers had become inactive.
-We then enriched this model with frequency and monetary dimensions, creating eight segments that capture the nuance of customer value and engagement.
-Each segment suggests specific marketing strategies matched to customer state and potential.
+We started with a basic recency-based model revealing that 50% of customers had become inactive.
+We enriched this with frequency and monetary dimensions, creating eight segments with specific marketing strategies for each.

-The power of this approach lies not in algorithmic sophistication but in business alignment.
-When your segmentation directly reflects the decisions you’re trying to make (who to target, how much to invest, what message to send), implementation becomes straightforward.
-Marketing teams understand the logic.
-IT teams can automate the rules.
-Executives can track segment composition as a business metric.
+The power lies in business alignment.
+When segmentation directly reflects decisions you need to make (who to target, how much to invest, what message to send), implementation becomes straightforward.

-The goal isn’t perfect segmentation.
-The goal is actionable segmentation that improves resource allocation and customer outcomes.
-Whether you achieve that through sophisticated algorithms or simple business rules matters less than whether your segmentation drives better decisions.
-Often, the simplest approach that your organization can actually implement beats the most elegant solution that never makes it into production.
+The goal is actionable segmentation that improves resource allocation.
+Often, the simplest approach your organization can actually implement beats the most elegant solution that never makes it into production.

 References